 The online M.P.A. program prepares students to navigate the evolving landscape of public administration with the tools to strategically solve problems, analyze policies, and meet public service needs at the local, state, and federal level, as well as in the private and nonprofit sectors.
-Drawing on the expertise of the College of Business and Public Administration's renowned faculty, the Drake MPA curriculum is enriched by experiential learning, team collaboration, and real-world scenarios.
+Drawing on the expertise of the Zimpleman College of Business' renowned faculty, the Drake MPA curriculum is enriched by experiential learning, team collaboration, and real-world scenarios.